 Drawing on a fine art based architectural education, Carl Trenfield’s approach is typically multidisciplinary and founded in both the physical and the wider ‘soft’ context that the work inhabits.

-Following a significant period at Keith Williams Architects in London, working on and running award winning key public buildings including theatres, libraries and galleries, Carl Trenfield established his eponymous studio in 2012 with a view to creating thoughtful and thought-through architecture that offers delight to its end users, regardless of scale, budget or typology.
+Following a significant period at Keith Williams Architects in London, working on and running revered key public buildings including theatres, libraries and galleries, Carl Trenfield established his atelier in 2012 with a view to creating thoughtful and thought-through architecture that offers delight to its end users, regardless of scale, budget or typology.

-Carl is a mentor at the Royal College of Art and has taught widely; previously at the University of Kent and the Canterbury School of Architecture (2012 – 2014) and more recently at the revered Welsh School of Architecture, supporting Dr Steven Coombs on his post graduate Craft Unit; further reinforcing and feeding the relationship between teaching and practice.
+Carl is a mentor at the Royal College of Art and has taught widely; previously at the University of Kent and Canterbury School of Architecture (2012 – 2014), and currently, at the Welsh School of Architecture, supporting Dr Steven Coombs on his post graduate Craft Unit; exploring making and its meaning, and further reinforcing the relationship between teaching and practice.